AuroAi/learning-to-drive/README.md

 ## Get Started

-To get up and running with ML Agents, we strongly suggest you follow their [Installation](https://github.com/Unity-Technologies/ml-agents/blob/0.15.1/docs/Installation.md) and [Basic](https://github.com/Unity-Technologies/ml-agents/blob/0.15.1/docs/Basic-Guide.md) guides.
+Before anything else, we strongly suggest you follow the ML Agents [Installation](https://github.com/Unity-Technologies/ml-agents/blob/0.15.1/docs/Installation.md) and [Basic](https://github.com/Unity-Technologies/ml-agents/blob/0.15.1/docs/Basic-Guide.md) guides.
+This will help you install all the needed prerequisites and get you familiar with working with the ML-Agents Toolkit.
 We also suggest you have a look at the blog posts above to get an idea of what these environments are meant to achieve.

 ## Running the Examples